inspire-1a03/eru-2020/docs/eru-day3-4.md

 - How it could be used in everyday life (or maybe just in rare cases)?
 - Be sure to link to your code (in your GitHub repository) in the text of your response.
 - Include a small snippet of code into the webpage using the \``` characters to display the code properly.
+3. A short (30 second) 'product pitch' video for your device.
+- Upload the video to YouTube, and embed it into your webpage (see Markdown code found in comments in index.md).
 Refer to the [course outline page](eru-outline.md) for more information on evaluation.

 ### Notes: